jaimecgomezz/dmenu/README.md

 # dmenu

-[dmenu](https://tools.suckless.org/dmenu/) is dynamic menu for X. It manages large numbers of user-defined menu items efficiently.
+[dmenu](https://tools.suckless.org/dmenu/) is a dynamic menu for X. It manages large numbers of user-defined menu items efficiently.

-This distribution aims to solve the patches integration problem, as well as the available scripts implementation.
-Is meant to be driven by the community and well documented, allowing to make `suckless for everybody`.
+This distribution aims to solve the patches integration problem.
+Is meant to be driven by the community, allowing to make `suckless software for everybody`.